jvcasillas/slidify_tutorial/index.md

 ---
 ```

-- You can make your deck look like this
+- You should make your deck look like this (with your name, title, etc.)
 - Specifically, you should add `widgets     : [mathjax, quiz, bootstrap]`

 --- .class #id